Observations#

 satellites:

-NO2: # this name much match names of species in the model
+NO2: # must match the species name used in the model

-formula: 3 # formula to use to compute the equivalent of the data (e.g. from model's cells to columns)
+formula: 3 # formula used to compute the column equivalent

-pressure: Pa # units in which the pressure levels are provided
+pressure: Pa # pressure units in the satellite file

-product: column # type of data provided (often column, can be a level i.e. partial column)
+product: column # type of data (column or partial column)

-chosenlev: 0 # level retained (relevant when partial columns are provided)
+chosenlev: 0 # level retained for partial columns

 Observation information computed by pyCIF#